Chris Algieri: Algieri vs. Pacquiao

 After proving himself in the Provodnikov fight, Algieri was given a big shot as he fought legendary boxer Manny Pacquiao on November 23, 2014, in Macau, for the latter's WBO Welterweight title, it was Algieri's first fight outside the State of New York.
 Algieri was stripped of his belt at 140 as WBO rules mandate a fighter of theirs can only hold belts in one division at a time.
-Algieri was a big underdog coming in, and in a relatively one-sided bout, Pacquiao knocked Algieri down six times and made him tumble repeatedly en route to defeating him via one-sided unanimous decision, ending Algieri's undefeated streak.
+Algieri was a big underdog coming in, and in a one-sided bout, Pacquiao knocked Algieri down six times and made him tumble repeatedly en route to defeating him via one-sided unanimous decision, ending Algieri's undefeated streak.

 Algieri vs. Khan

 On April 3, 2015, Amir Khan announced via his wife's YouTube channel that he had agreed to a May 30 welterweight bout with Algieri in New York.
 The fight was later finalized on April 15, and subsequently set for May 29 at the Barclays Center in Brooklyn, New York.
 Algieri coming off the Pacquiao loss was seen as an easy touch for Khan by many.
 But with his new trainer John David Jackson, Algieri hatched a fight plan to be aggressive and apply pressure in the bout, when he usually fights on the outside with a strong jab.
 He entered the bout weighing more than Khan, and in the fight many commented on how much Algieri had improved since the Pacquiao fight, and that he looked the stronger and fitter of the two.
 Algieri instantly began cutting down the ring and had Khan backing up fast and unable to land his quick combinations.
 Algieri, who is not really known as a puncher was able to rock Khan with a big shot early on, and Algieri chased Khan the whole night, landing big punches in every round and finished the night strongly.
 Khan went on to win the fight via unanimous decision after 12 rounds of boxing, many believing him to win widely on the cards as he was able to steal many of the rounds in the last 10 seconds.
 Algieri however, believed that he had, in fact, won the bout.
 Khan made $1.5 million and Algieri earned a $500,000 purse.
 The fight, which took place on Spike, averaged 1 million viewers and peaked at 1.2 million.